furrykef/kongdx/README.txt

 -------------------
 We use CMake: http://www.cmake.org/

-You will need SDL to build.
+You will need SDL and SDL_mixer to build.

 Misc. notes
 -----------
 A ton of credit goes to MAME.
 Although I didn't take any code from it, most of my knowledge of the Donkey Kong hardware comes directly from the MAME source.
+It's very unlikely I'd have been able to code this without such a reference.